marshelino-maged/paint-web-application/README.md

 Designed object-oriented model was used with some design patterns to create paint web application (using angular for frontend and java with spring boot framework for backend).
 #### features
 Feature:
- - • Free drawing
+ - Free drawing
- - • Drawing shapes
+ - Drawing shapes
-     - o Circle
+    - Circle
-     - o Ellipse
+    - Ellipse
-     - o Square
+    - Square
-     - o Rectangle
+    - Rectangle
-     - o Triangle
+    - Triangle
-     - o Line segment
+    - Line segment
- - • Edit drawn shapes
+ - Edit drawn shapes
     o Moving shapes by dragging
     o Resizing
     o Changing shapes’ fill color